Ramy-Badr-Ahmed/Higgs-Dataset/README.md

 ### Usage

 #### Training the Model
-The model is defined using Keras with the following default architecture:
+The model is defined using Keras with the following default architecture for binary classification:

 - Input layer with 128 neurons (dense)
 - Hidden layer with 64 neurons (dense)
-- Output layer with 1 neuron (for regression)
+- Output layer with 1 neuron (activation function: sigmoid)

 You can customize the model architecture by providing a different modelBuilder function in the ModelTrainer class.